Attention: Here be dragons

 • the template will not be set as the default for the given node

-It is possible to customize this behaviour by adding meta headers at the start of your file, like this:
+It is possible to customize this behavior by adding meta headers at the start of your file, like this:

 # meta-name: Platformer movement